News & Notes: Updated 11/12/2013

 Faculty Members Publish Manuscript in Athletic Training & Sports Healthcare Journal

 Professor Kent Scriber, EdD, ATC, PT and Clinical Assistant Professor Courtney Gray, MS, ATC recently co-wrote and published an article in a recent volume of Athletic Training & Sports Health Care.
-Entitled "Encouraging Students to Develop Their Own Learning Strategies", it details creative and student directed learning assessment strategies that the authors have used in their athletic training classes, and can be found in Volume 5(2), 2013.
+Entitled "Encouraging Students to Develop Their Own Learning Strategies", the "Pearls of Practice" column details some creative and student directed learning assessment strategies that the authors have used in their athletic training classes at Ithaca College, and can be found in Volume 5(2), 2013.

 Bomber Alum Receives National Recognition & Elected to Prominent Professional Post